 Whether you bring your used razor blades to a special disposal facility or they are thrown out with your household trash – make sure that you clearly put a label on the container by stating “SHARPS” or “USED RAZOR BLADES” with a bold permanent marker.

 Wrapping it all up

-Shaving is fun; however, disposing the blades must be done responsibly.
+Shaving is fun; however, disposing of the blades must be done responsibly.

-I hope that this article was helpful in providing some guidance so that you prevent injury to yourself and others.
+I hope that this article helped provide some guidance so that you prevent injury to yourself and others.